RaviTambade/SDM/UserStory.md

 The purpose here is to define the value of your software feature related to big-picture goals.

 ##### Example purpose: <b>To increase efficiency by creating a clear path</b>

-### Benefits of user stories
-User stories offer numerous benefits for an Agile project.
-Here are a few examples:

-* <b>Simplified format:</b> User stories are written in easy-to-understand language.
-This eliminates confusion and makes it easier to grasp what the customer is looking for.
-* <b>Increased flexibility:</b> Because user stories don’t go into technical detail, they can be molded to fit changing situations.
-* <b>Improved collaboration:</b> When team members are aligned on one goal, they can work better together and collaborate easily with other project stakeholders.

-### Disadvantages of user stories
-Though the benefits of writing user stories are significant, a product manager must also consider the potential disadvantages.
-Here are a few user story pitfalls to watch out for:

-* <b>Incomplete stories:</b> Though the language is intended to be informal, sometimes user stories are far too vague and exclude necessary details.
-* <b>Insufficient time:</b> Writing a good story takes time.
-It requires extensive research and regular communication with stakeholders, a fact that is sometimes overlooked.
-* <b>Narrow vision:</b> Because user stories focus on one single requirement, they can be hard to scale, and teams can sometimes lose sight of the bigger picture (in this case, an epic).
-Before you start your story, take some time to identify potential risks or disadvantages and outline how you aim to counteract them.

 ## The Anatomy of a User Story